LewdLeah/Audience-Multiplayer/PRIVACY.md

 ## Questions

-If you have questions, open an issue on the [GitHub repository](https://github.com/LewdLeah/Audience-Multiplayer).
+If you have questions, open an [issue](https://github.com/LewdLeah/Audience-Multiplayer).